eciggaar/cnt-workshop/openshift/3-Pipelines.md

 Once the pipeline has completed successfully, the app will be deployed into the namespace used when registering the pipeline.
 To validate the app is running follow these steps:

-1. Open/switch tab to the Cloud Shell and use the command below to retrieve the app ingress endpoint.
+1. Open or switch tab to your Cloud Shell and use the command below to retrieve the application ingress endpoint.

     ```bash
     $ oc endpoints